saschwarz/tech-agilitynerd/content/django-migrating-from-abstract-class.rst

 Here's my approach:

-1. Copy subclass rows into parent ``course`` table with the ``subclass`` column set to a unique value for the subclass (just used a number for each subclass: 1, 2 & 3) and ``subclassid`` set to each the child table's ``id`` value.
-Together they are a composite key that will be used to tie the parent records back to the child records and their many-to-one relationships.
+1. Copy subclass rows into parent ``course`` table with the ``subclass`` column set to a unique value for the subclass (just used a number for each subclass: 1, 2 & 3) and ``subclassid`` set to each the child table's ``id`` (primary key) value.
+Together they are a composite key that will be used to tie the parent records back to the child records and their many-to-many relationships.

 2. Update the subclass ``course_ptr`` foreign key column with the primary key id of the ``course`` table rows having the subclass's id and subclass number value.

-3. Update other tables that have a foreign key into the subclass tables.
+3. Insert subclass's many-to-many table data into the corresponding many-to-many parent table.

 Create an empty migration: